Chemistry questions: how does atriptan work?

 How does the atriptan work?

-Atriptan (Alclofenac) is a non-steroidal anti-inflammatory drug (NSAID) used primarily to treat osteoarthritis and other types of joint inflammation.
-Its chemical name is 2-(4-ethoxybenzoyl) acetic acid, which is a compound with anti-inflammatory, analgesic and antipyretic effects.
+Atriptan (Alclofenac) is a non-steroidal anti-inflammatory drug (NSAID) applied primarily to treat osteoarthritis and other types of joint inflammation.
+Its chemical name is 2-(4-ethoxybenzoyl) acetic acid, which is a compound with anti-inflammatory, analgesic and antipyretic impacts.
 Acitretan plays its role through a variety of mechanisms, including inhibiting key enzymes in the inflammatory response and regulating the production of inflammatory mediators.
-In this paper, the chemical structure, pharmacological mechanism and clinical application of altriptan will be analyzed in detail.
+In this paper, the chemical structure, pharmacological mechanism and clinical consumption of altriptan will be analyzed in detail.
+Based on my observations,

 2. Anti-inflammatory Mechanism of Atriptan